 The public are broadly split on whether Britain should try to reform the ECHR - Backbone Conservatives would most like to see this with 2 in 5 in agreement.
-When asked whether Britain should remain in the ECHR depending on whether or not it is reformed, the levels of support for leaving the ECHR remain largely unchanged.
+When asked whether Britain should remain in the ECHR irrespective of whether it is reformed, the levels of support for leaving the ECHR remain largely unchanged.